brianpetro/Smart-Connections-Docs/Smart Connect app/Settings in Smart Connect.md

 - **Tips**:
 	- Always backup important settings or configurations before resetting.
 	- Use the **Access Log** to check for any unauthorized access that might be causing issues.

----

-### Additional Improvements

-Based on the transcript and additional structural information, the following improvements have been made:

-- **Detailed Descriptions**: Filled in the italicized sections with specific information from the transcript to provide clearer guidance.

-- **Example Scenarios**: Added practical examples and use cases to help users understand how to apply the settings in real-world situations.

-- **Warnings and Notes**: Included important warnings about potential risks when adjusting advanced settings, especially concerning security.

-- **Clarity on Deprecations**: Noted that certain features like **GPU Details** may be removed in future updates, aligning with the transcript's information.

-- **Reorganization**: Structured the Settings section to follow a logical flow, making it easier for users to navigate and understand each setting.